 Yoga is a word that derives from the Sanskrit jugat, which means to join together.
 The purpose of all yoga is to awaken consciousness.
 Various styles of yoga emphasize differing methods to achieve that awakening.
 Students often ask me, “What’s the best type of yoga?”
 No style of yoga is better or worse than another, they simply employ different methods for practice so whichever style makes you want to do more yoga is the style that’s best for you.

 Hatha yoga emphasizes the perfection of asanas (postures).
 Other forms of yoga emphasize pranayam (breathing techniques) and still others emphasize use of mantra and sound.
 Kundalini yoga uses breath, sound and movement to create a awareness of and connection to mind, body and spirit.
 It is sometimes called “the mother of all yoga” because the many styles of yoga practiced today are all pieces of the practice of Kundalini yoga.
-Click here for a more detailed explanation of the yoga classes currently offered by Mary.

 A typical Kundalini yoga class lasts 90 minutes.
 The session includes tuning in, warm up, a set of poses called a kriya designed by Yogi Bhajan for a specific effect (such as glandular balance or spinal flexibility), meditation, relaxation and closing.
 Hatha classes tend to use more postures held for a shorter length of time and do not always include meditation.